lmarecha-creator/mcafeecloudguru/content/050_shiftleft_Codebuild/220_configurecodebuild/010locatejenkins.md

 ![Lambda3](/images/mfe/Lambda3.png?classes=border,shadow)

-#### Please continue to the next section of the lab to configure CodeBuild
+#### Please continue to the next section of the lab to configure CodeBuild projects